sg98ccy/xlang/README.md

 ## 1. Introduction

-XLang v1 is a compact, structured markup language designed to allow Large Language Models (LLMs) to generate Excel workbooks directly, without relying on verbose and brittle Python tool calls.
+EXLang v1 is a compact, structured markup language designed to allow Large Language Models (LLMs) to generate Excel workbooks directly, without relying on verbose and brittle Python tool calls.

-The purpose of XLang is to provide a middle ground between:
+The purpose of EXLang is to provide a middle ground between:

 - Full Python code using libraries such as openpyxl, which is expressive but long
 - Raw Excel XML, which is precise but extremely verbose
 - Natural language descriptions, which are easy to write but structurally ambiguous

-XLang combines structural clarity with concise syntax, making it suitable for:
+EXLang combines structural clarity with concise syntax, making it suitable for:

 - LLM output optimisation
 - Automated Excel report generation